hans-jorg/stm32f746g/README-BOARD.md

   SDA         | LCD_RST/NRST      | NRST                   |

 The alternative for LCD pins are shown below.
-The used for LCD connection are marked.
+Those used for LCD connection are marked.

 LCD Signal   | ALT     |  Pin